ligneo/dwm/README.md

 # dwm setup

-My X11 desktop: a [chadwm](https://github.com/siduck/chadwm) build of dwm, with patched `st` and `dmenu`, a dash status bar and rofi.
+Mine old and first arch X11 desktop: a [chadwm](https://github.com/siduck/chadwm) build of dwm, with patched `st` and `dmenu`, a dash status bar and rofi.

 ![Desktop](screenshot.png)